gavlooth/purple/fixme.md

 3. ~~Include expansion is a raw text scan and does not skip strings or comments~~ (FIXED): `purple_expand_includes` now handles string literals (with escape sequences) and line comments (`;` and `//`) verbatim, only looking for `(include ...)` directives outside of these contexts. (src/parse/_.c:2157-2200)

-4. Include cycle tracking is capped at 256 paths; after that, new paths are not recorded, so large include graphs can re-include earlier files and potentially recurse indefinitely. (src/parse/_.c:2050-2065, 2132-2147)
+4. ~~Include cycle tracking is capped at 256 paths~~ (FIXED): `purple_mark_included` now errors out if the 256 path limit is exceeded, preventing silent failure that could allow infinite include recursion. (src/parse/_.c:2141-2147)

 5. ~~Or-pattern bindings aren't validated across alternatives~~ (FIXED): `purple_bind_pattern_vars` now validates that all alternatives bind the same variables in the same order (src/parse/_.c:1488-1510), then binds from the first alternative.
 Mismatched bindings cause a compile error.